-- There is no cell phone coverage or public Internet access between Fairbanks and Deadhorse.
-Both are available in Deadhorse.
-Coldfoot Camp has wi-fi (fee). - Pay phones: You can use a calling card at the Yukon River Camp, Coldfoot, Wiseman, and Deadhorse. - Satellite phones: Some companies in Fairbanks rent satellite phones; check the phone directory under radio.
+- There is limited cell phone coverage and public internet access between Fairbanks and Deadhorse. - Pay phones: You can use a calling card at the Yukon River Camp, Coldfoot, and Deadhorse. - Satellite phones: Some companies in Fairbanks rent satellite phones; search the internet or contact the Morris Thompson Cultural and Visitor Center (page 5).